nmklotas/sampleshell/README.md

 ## SampleModule.Test project
 * Contains Pester tests for SampleModule

+## Profile project:
+* Contains Powershell profile Profile.ps1
+* Profile.ps1 is used to have global configuration for the module and register SampleRepository if its not registered, install SampleModule newest version if its not installed.

 > Note:
 If Powershell profile is installed then it is executed every time Powershell host is loaded.
-Powershell profile might be not needed for your Powershell module, but it can be useful for Powershell modules aimed for internal use in a company.
+Powershell profile might be not needed for your Powershell module and you can just remove it, but it can be useful for Powershell modules aimed for internal use in a company.